libexpat/libexpat.github.io/content/pages/string-pools.md

 If we do have a currently active block, life is a little more tricky.
-The block may (and usually will) contain the first part of string that we were in the process of creating when we decided we needed more space.
+The block may (and usually will) contain the first part of string that we were in the process of creating when we noticed we needed more space.
 Unless we want to make more work for the calling function, we need to copy that partial string into whatever new space we find so that that caller can just go on adding characters without having to